schollz/norns.online/README.md

 ![111](https://user-images.githubusercontent.com/6550035/99736745-c470c180-2a7b-11eb-80d4-e9b2a02167cf.png)

-Crowdsource the control of a [norns](https://monome.org/docs/norns/) from [norns.online](https://norns.online).
+crowdsource the control of a [norns](https://monome.org/docs/norns/) from [norns.online](https://norns.online).

+## how does it work?

+- norns runs a server that generates a screenshot at 10fps. screenshots are sent to special address on relay server ([duct.schollz.com](https://duct.schollz.com)) which servers as a multi-process, multi-consumer queue.
+- server on norns listens to another address on relay server for commands and sanitizes those commands as either "encoders" or "keys". those commands are then sent to matron via websockets.
+- website uses special address (designated by "`#`") to connect to relay and wait for / send info to your norns

-## Instructions
+## instructions

-First SSH into the norns.
+first SSH into the norns.

-### Improve the DNS resolution
+### improve the DNS resolution

-Edit the DHCPCD
+edit the DHCP

 ```
 > sudo vim /etc/dhcpcd.conf
 ```

-Add this line somewhere:
+add this line somewhere:

 ```
 static domain_name_servers=192.168.0.1 1.1.1.1 1.0.0.1
 ```

-Restart it:
+restart it:

 ```
 > sudo service dhcpcd restart
 ```

-### Allowing arbitrary lua execution
+### allow arbitrary lua execution

-[Add this change](https://github.com/schollz/norns/commit/3202c3f1cfd40ac132d59e66276bfe0653ca2264) to allow arbitrary lua execution
+[add this change](https://github.com/schollz/norns/commit/3202c3f1cfd40ac132d59e66276bfe0653ca2264) to allow arbitrary lua execution

-Then rebuild `matron` inside the norns.
+then rebuild `matron` inside the norns:

 ```
 > cd ~/norns